Ventnor Heritage Centre

 "To Collect, Record and preserve the rich heritage and history of Ventnor and surrounding villages, and share it with local and wider communities"

-The newsletters continued regularly until, sadly, the Covid 19 Pandemic struck, when as well as losing friends, volunteers and members, we were unable to produce or distribute regular newsletters for more than two years.
+The newsletters continued regularly until, sadly, the Covid 19 Pandemic struck; as well as losing friends, volunteers and members, we were unable to produce or distribute regular newsletters for more than two years.
 But we are back to normal now, with news of the Society and Heritage Centre once again being sent to all our members.
-We welcome new members, so if you are interested in the local history of Ventnor and the surrounding area please join us – for details see our Becoming a Member page.
+We welcome new members, so if you are interested in the local history of Ventnor and the surrounding area please join us – for details see Becoming a Member.

 2002-14